TheShermanTanker/rpython/rpython/doc/architecture.rst

  * :doc:`The translation document <translation>`: a detailed description of our translation process.

- * :doc:`JIT Generation in PyPy <jit/index>`, describing how we produce a Just-in-time Compiler from an interpreter.

  * A tutorial of how to use the :doc:`RPython toolchain <translation>` to `implement your own interpreter`_.